SupportClass/streen/README.md

 Lists the online status of each Twitch stream that Streen is listening to.
 ![online command example](https://i.imgur.com/TMiOISh.png)

+### !notifyoffline <channel>
+Notifies you when `channel` stops streaming.
+Useful for planning maintenance or remembering to speak to someone when they go offline for the day.

 ### License
 Streen is provided under the MIT license, which is available to read in the [LICENSE][] file.
 [license]: LICENSE